Light-C-O/gentle-steps/README.md

   - In `searchfaq.test.tsx`, `toBeInTheDocument()` is not recognised in TS, using ``@testing-library/jest-do`` makes sure that it adds `toBeInTheDocument()` to Jest.
   - Needed to add `react-jsx` in `jest.config.ts` because TS can't handle TS with JSX (.tsx), only pure TS (.ts).
   - Now I just passed a test that renders ``SearchFAQ`` with mock data and checks a faq question is visible on screen using screeen.getByText.
+  - I added a search bar for resources as well, similar to have been made to chapters and faqs.